 Physical, orthopedic, and neurological tests can reveal the condition of your lower back and the rest of your spine.
 As “blueprints” of your spine, x-rays can reveal misalignments, fractures, arthritis, hereditary malformation or other problems.
 Additional tests will be done, if necessary.

-Based on the examination and findings, Dr. Max may recommend an individualized treatment program to realign your low back, relieve muscle spasms, restore motion and reduce pain.
-Consultation with other medical specialists is done, as needed on an individual basis.
+Based on the examination and findings, Dr. Max may recommend an individualized treatment program to realign your low back, relieve muscle spasms, restore motion, and reduce pain.
+A consultation with other medical specialists is done, as needed, on an individual basis.

 Dr. Max is uniquely qualified to restore the health of your spine.
 He may recommend other types of treatment for strengthening your low back muscles and relieving tension and pain.
 Those treatments may include moist heat, ice packs, traction or stretching and strengthening exercises.